3 children displaying different emotions

 Participants looking at computer

-This study is looking at how children use cues from social interactions in their environment.
+This study is looking at how children’s environment influences their social decision making.

 Children choose a prize; parents receive a check for $25.